co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_authentication.md

 Checkout my guide on [how to authenticate with WooCommerce](https://cocart.xyz/authenticating-with-woocommerce-heres-how-you-can-do-it/).

-It is also possible to authenticate using any of the following WP REST API authentication methods.
+It is also possible to authenticate using any of the following WP REST API authentication methods:

 * [Basic Authentication](#authentication-basic-authentication) (Recommended with SSL Only!)
 * [JWT Authentication for WP REST API](#authentication-jwt-authentication)